Mr-Lie/gtasa_mumble_plugin/README.md

 * When talking to someone, for it to work, they must have the plugin installed as well.
 * if you're connected to different servers, it will still transmit positional audio
+* if you're compiling yourself, you HAVE TO compile in release mode